|

 underrepresented groups to pursue computing careers – as employers seek

+individuals skilled in programming languages such as Python, JavaScript, and SQL.
 Although most of these positions exist at the experienced level, it is no surprise that computer science and engineering are among the top three most-demanded college majors in this spring’s undergraduate employer recruiting season, according to the National Association of Colleges and Employers.
+Discussion about the robust demand and competition for software

 developers in the job market is very often focused around high-growth